 '''

-datasette fixtures.db -m fixtures-metadata.json
+datasette fixtures.db -m fixtures-metadata.json --plugins-dir=fixtures-plugins/

 '''

-1.19.3 Editing and building the documentation
+1.23.3 Editing and building the documentation

-Datasette's documentation lives in the docs/ directory and is deployed automatically using Read The Docs.
+Datasette's documentation lives in the docs/directory and is deployed automatically using Read The Docs.

 The documentation is written using reStructuredText.
 You may find this article on The subset of reStructuredText worth committing to memory useful.